MicrosoftDocs/sdk-api/sdk-api-src/content/objidl/nf-objidl-ibindctx-registerobjectparam.md

 ### -param pszKey [in]

-The <a href="https://www.bing.com/search?q=bind+context+string+key">bind context string key</a> under which the object is being registered.
+The <a href="_shell_STR_constants_cpp">bind context string key</a> under which the object is being registered.
 Key string comparison is case-sensitive.

 ### -param punk [in]